Them (TV series): Reception

+Critical response

+Season 1

-On review aggregator Rotten Tomatoes, the series has a 59% fresh rating from 49 critic reviews with an average score of 6.5/10.
+On review aggregator Rotten Tomatoes, the first season of the series has a 58% fresh rating from 50 critic reviews with an average score of 6.50/10.
 The site's critical consensus reads "Deborah Ayorinde and Ashley Thomas' gripping performances help Them sustain a sufficient sense of terror, but its blunt and bloody approach undermines any social commentary in favor of more superficial horrors."
-On Metacritic, the series received a mixed rating of 57/100 based on 20 critic reviews.
+On Metacritic, the first season of the series received a mixed rating of 57/100 based on 20 critic reviews.

 The Guardian's Lucy Mangan gave the show 4/5 stars, writing that "What marks out this portrayal of 50s prejudice (not unworked ground) is that, thanks to magnificent performances from Thomas and Ayorinde, you get a great sense of the cost to victims: the sheer amount of mental energy it takes to navigate a relentlessly hostile world, the consequent exhaustion, the constant abrading of the soul."

 In a mostly negative review, Lovia Gyarkye of The Hollywood Reporter said that "Them suffers from an overcrowded narrative and too many themes, making for an uneven, dizzying, at times overly dense viewing experience.
-From the violent neighbors and the history of Black homeownership to the traumas that plague each member of the Emory family, the show takes on more than it can responsibly unpack."
+From the violent neighbors and the history of black homeownership to the traumas that plague each member of the Emory family, the show takes on more than it can responsibly unpack."

 Variety's chief TV critic Daniel D'Addario wrote that "In visual style and in the performances of the actors playing the Emorys, it captures a recognizable 1950s of the mind.
 A striking early sequence sees the family in integrated settings, being assisted by white employees at an appliance store and a soda fountain.
 The point is made, elegantly, that the Emorys have left behind the explicit bigotry of the American South for a place where the horrors are more insidious", but described the series as "surprisingly unimaginative".

-Some critics took issue with scenes of graphic racial violence, particularly a scene in which a Black couple is blinded with hot pokers and burned alive, calling Them "black trauma porn".
+Some critics took issue with scenes of graphic racial violence, particularly a scene in which a black couple is blinded with hot pokers and burned alive, calling Them "black trauma porn".

+Season 2

+On review aggregator Rotten Tomatoes, the second season of the series has a 100% fresh rating from 11 critic reviews with an average score of 7.30/10.
+The site's critical consensus reads "A marked improvement with a new story, effective frights and a keen commentary on generational scars, The Scare is a scream."